canonical/k8s-snap/docs/src/howto/storage.md

 This guide assumes the following:

 - You have root or sudo access to the machine
-- You have a bootstraped Canonical Kubernetes cluster (see the [getting-started-guide])
+- You have a bootstrapped Canonical Kubernetes cluster (see the [getting-started-guide])

 ## Enable Local Storage